No. 6 Kentucky pulls away from Florida 66-57 in SEC finale

 Herro had six points during a 15-2 spree, hitting a couple of shots in the lane and adding two free throws, to give Kentucky a 54-42 advantage.
 The Wildcats capped the seven-minute burst by scoring 10 straight points.

+“Me and PJ (Washington) ran a little two-man game when they went man to man.
+We had to take whatever they gave us, but once they went man I felt like I had some lanes to drive,” Herro said.

+Added coach John Calipari, “Tyler made some unbelievable plays.
+We made some shots and again, we’re a good free throw shooting team.”

-PJ Washington added 15 points as Kentucky handed Florida its third consecutive loss.
-The victory earned the Wildcats a share of second place with Tennessee in the SEC, pending LSU’s later game.
-It was regular-season wrapup for the Wildcats and Gators going into the SEC Tournament.
+Washington added 15 points as Kentucky handed Florida its third consecutive loss.
+The Wildcats finished tied for second with Tennessee but clinched the No. 2 seed and a double bye for next week’s SEC Tournament in Nashville.

-Kevarrius Hayes had 19 points and Jalen Hudson 13 for Florida, which overcame a nine-point first half deficit to lead at the break.
-A 5:12 drought in the second half did in the Gators.
+Kevarrius Hayes had 19 points and Jalen Hudson 13 for Florida, which overcame a nine-point first half deficit to lead 31-30 at the break.
+A 5:12 drought in the second half did in the Gators, who also made just 3 of 18 from long range.

+“We just really struggled from the 3 and didn’t convert again at the foul line,” Florida coach Mike White said.

 POLL IMPLICATIONS